ur-tcs/programming-2-ex-8/README.md

   ???
 ```

 Using `codes`, write a lazy list of all possible non-empty palindromes of “0” and “1”.
-You may use the `.reverse` function defined on strings.
+You may use the `.reverse` function defined on strings, as well as `filter`.

 ```Scala
 lazy val palCodes: MyLazyList[String] =